coursera-ricardor/Nord62/README.md

 Description field was added to the permissions and roles tables.

 The "CRUD" (Create-Read-Update-Delete) implementation is one of the training excercises.

+### Users & Profiles

+Assign a profile to a User.
+The profile will contain most of the specific information of the user.
+The profile record needs to be created at the moment of the user creation.
+In this example the Users table will control the basic access to the application, and the profile will grant access to specific routines and resources provided by the application.
+First, we need to create the basic CRUD infrastructure to maintain our users and profile tables